 - postponed due to COVID-19.
 More information is available on the ABPI website, link below

-To extend the time available to take the examination and application for an extension should be made on the form on this website, link below
+To extend the time available to take the examination an application for an extension should be made on the form on this website, link below

-The request should preferably be made by the company rather than the representative.
+The extension request should preferably be made by the company rather than the representative.

 In house training

 - unavailable until after the next version of the ABPI Code has been agreed and implemented.